Housing Accommodation Request Deadlines

 ABOUT HOUSING ACCOMMODATION REQUEST DEADLINES

-Returning Students: For all returning students, the submission deadline for Fall 2023 housing accommodation requests was March 17, 2023,* and for Spring 2023 will be November 10, 2023.
+Returning Students: For all returning students, the submission deadline for Fall 2024 housing accommodation requests Friday, March 15th, 2024.

-Incoming Students: For incoming First-Year and Transfer students, the submission deadline for Fall 2023 housing accommodation requests and accompanying supporting documentation was Wednesday, May 31, 2023.*
+Incoming Students: For incoming First-Year and Transfer students, the submission deadline for Fall 2024 housing accommodation requests and accompanying supporting documentation is Friday, May 31, 2024.*

 These deadlines were established to provide the college with sufficient time to engage in all steps necessary to determine and meet students' accommodations needs in compliance with Section 504, the Fair Housing Act and the ADA.
 The Housing Accommodation Committee has allocated a 3-week period to review all housing accommodation requests and supporting documentation submitted by these deadlines, to communicate with care providers, as necessary, for consideration to be given to specific housing-related needs, and for staff in Residence Life and Housing to identify appropriate housing for each student determined to be eligible for a housing accommodation before the complex housing assignment processes takes place for all Dickinson students.
 For this reason, it is critical that requests and all supporting documentation are received by the posted submission deadlines.